openlab-at-city-tech/openlab/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.10.2 =
+* Fixed an error occurring when WP Rocket plugin is active
+* Fixed broken front-end layout when Automatic User Language Detection was enabled and the new language switcher was active

+= 2.10.1 =
+* Fixed an edge case bug with rendering the new language switcher in shortcode

+= 2.10 =
+* New feature: Language Switcher customization from TranslatePress Settings.
+Explore pre-made templates, switch colors, flag styles, spacing, layouts & more
+* Added compatibility with LiteSpeed Cache and its ESI feature

+= 2.9.24 =
+* Fixed bug with custom REST API endpoints
+* Fixed issue caused by product name function
+* Refined debug data shown in the license page area

+= 2.9.23 =
+* Fixed gettext detection on WordPress block themes
+* Improved messages and notifications in TranslatePress
+* Add low Translation Words remaining notification for non-free licenses
+* Fixed edge case fatal error in WP back-end

+= 2.9.22 =
+* Fixed bug introduced in previous version blocking automatic translation through TP AI and Google Translate
+* Fixed license activation message not appearing on certain setups

+= 2.9.21 =
+* Added shortcodes [language-exclude] and [language-include] that allow content restricted in specific languages
+* Improved back-end messages informing what features are available depending on license

+= 2.9.20 =
+* Added support for WordPress search REST API
+* Added compatibility with WP Bakery Editor
+* Fixed translating WooCommerce product through REST API
+* Fixed bug where sitemaps were getting translated
+* Fixed JS error in Translation Editor triggered by missing href attributes on anchor links in previewed pages
+* Fixed caching issues on license activation
+* Fixed edge case issue with wrong translated links for unset href attributes
+* Fixed home page triggering 404 when using {{home}} wildcard in 'Translate Only Certain Paths' and 'Use a Subdirectory for the Default Language' is enabled
+* Improved license activation messaging
+* Improved code around product name detection
+* Improved notifications when paid user installs only the free version
+* Improved unsupported language message when API key was invalid
+* Made the notice about Gettext being disabled dismissible in Translation Editor

 = 2.9.19 =
 * Improved license status notices upon activation
 * Fixed sitemap issues occurring when languages are reordered so that the default language is not first